NayanDZ/XSS/README.md

 Malicious script can access any cookies, session tokens, or other sensitive information

 ## Types of XSS
-- *Stored XSS (Persistent XSS)*:
+- **Stored XSS (Persistent XSS)**:
-Stored XSS happens when an attacker injects malicious code into the vulnerable application and this content is permanently stored in a database. when victims visit a  vulnerable application page with the stored malicious code, that time their browser execute this code and victim get popup message.
+When an attacker injects malicious code into the vulnerable application and this content is permanently stored in a database. when victims visit a  vulnerable application page with the stored malicious code, that time their browser execute this code and victim get popup message.

-- *Reflected XSS (non-persistent)*
+- **Reflected XSS (Non-persistent)**:
-Reflected XSS happens when an attacker uses a malicious link, phishing email, or another social engineering technique to trap the victim into making a request to the server and this request contains malicious code. when victim click on link then browser receive a reply with the malicious code and executes it.
+When an attacker uses a malicious link, phishing email, or another social engineering technique to trap the victim into making a request to the server and this request contains malicious code. when victim click on link then browser receive a reply with the malicious code and executes it.

-- *DOM Based XSS*
+- **DOM Based XSS**:

 ## How to Test (Black Box Testing)
 ***1. Detect input vectors.
 For each web page***